 - Bank/debit card

 Save important phone numbers in your telephone, for example:

 - The university’s emergency numbers: +31 71 527 6666 (available 24/7)

 - Your insurance company’s emergency number

-- Phone numbers for blocking your credit card, debit card or telephone
+- Phone numbers for blocking your credit card, bank/debit card or telephone

 In general, you can study abroad if you have a disability.
 As with the rest of your studies, it may require a little more planning and support.